vitoleandro/challenge_exzeo/readme.md

 Front End Challenge
 ====================

 This code challenge allows you to choose your own path and lets you flaunt your creative panache and technical skills along the way.
-You should be able to complete it about in 8 hours of working time, get as much completed as you can with the focus on functionality over design.
+You should be able to complete it in about 8 hours of working time.
+Get as much completed as you can, with the focus on functionality over design.

 In a fictional world, we are branching into the music business and need a new a website.
 This website needs to display the top 100 songs based on the iTunes API.